PaddlePaddle/Paddle/doc/design/refactor/distributed_architecture.md

 partitioning the model onto different nodes and managing the inter-model-shard communications.

-PaddlePaddle should be able to modify the nerual network computation definition to support model parallelism automatically.
-However, the computation is only specified in Python code, and PaddlePaddle can not modify Python code.
+PaddlePaddle should be able to modify the neural network computation definition to support model parallelism automatically.
+However, the computation is only specified in Python code, and PaddlePaddle cannot modify Python code.

-Just like compiler uses a intermediate representation (IR) so that programmer does not need to manually optimize their code in most of the cases - the compiler will optimize the IR:
+Just like compiler uses an intermediate representation (IR) so that the programmer does not need to manually optimize their code in most of the cases - the compiler will optimize the IR:

 <img src="src/compiler.png"/>